-Take a tour of the Koreshan Settlement at Koreshan State Park.
-See the houses and buildings of the late 1800s and early 1900s and traverse the preserved bamboo trails throughout the property.
-Experience the past as you walk the place where the settlers of the Koreshan Unity lived, worked and thrived for decades.
+Experience the past at the Koreshan settlement as you walk among houses and buildings of the late 1800s and follow the preserved bamboo trails throughout Koreshan State Park.
+Explore the place where the settlers of the Koreshan Unity lived, worked and thrived for decades.

-Throughout the tour, learn about the Koreshan belief system, how they came to be, and eventually their dissolution.
-This tour is a fun-filled educational experience that serves to capture a significant part of the area’s history.
+Enjoy learning about the Koreshan belief system, how the settlement came to be and its eventual dissolution.
+This tour is a fun-filled experience that captures a significant part of the area’s history.